Yachting holidays are always a unique experience, but how do you deal with the more unpleasant moments and how do you administer first aid?

 It doesn’t matter if the bleeding is from a vein or artery, but if the blood loss is massive the priority is to stop it.
 How best to staunch blood flow?

-A pressure bandage is first aid for bleeding
+First aid for bleeding

 - Stick fingers in the wound.
 The fastest and most basic technique to stop massive blood loss.
 Actually pressing on the vein is most effective.
 It’s even better if the injured person can hold the wound, leaving your hands free to help with other things.